Get exclusive member benefits & effect social change. Join Today

 Severe and prolonged vomiting can result in tears in the lining of the esophagus.
 The esophagus is the tube that connects your throat to your stomach.
 Mallory-Weiss syndrome (MWS) is a condition marked by a tear in the mucous membrane, or inner lining, where the esophagus meets the stomach.
 Most tears heal within 7 to 10 days without treatment, but Mallory-Weiss tears can cause significant bleeding.
 Depending on the severity of the tear, surgery may be necessary to repair the damage.

 The most common cause of MWS is severe or prolonged vomiting.
-While this type of vomiting occurs with illness, it also frequently occurs due to chronic alcohol abuse or bulimia.
+While this type of vomiting can occur with stomach illness, it also frequently occurs due to chronic alcohol abuse or bulimia.

-Although frequent vomiting typically causes MWS, there are other conditions that can result in a tear of the esophagus.
+Other conditions can result in a tear of the esophagus, as well.
 These include:

 Receiving cardiopulmonary resuscitation (CPR) can also lead to a tear of the esophagus.